 Because both the source and target structures are maintained during the online index operation, the resource usage for insert, update, and delete transactions is increased, potentially up to double.
 This could cause a decrease in performance and greater resource usage, especially CPU time, during the index operation.
 Online index operations are fully logged.

 Although we recommend online operations, you should evaluate your environment and specific requirements.
 It may be optimal to run index operations offline.
 In doing this, users have restricted access to the data during the operation, but the operation finishes faster and uses fewer resources.

 On multiprocessor computers that are running SQL Server 2016, index statements may use more processors to perform the scan and sort operations associated with the index statement just like other queries do.
 You can use the MAXDOP index option to control the number of processors dedicated to the online index operation.
 In this way, you can balance the resources that are used by index operation with those of the concurrent users.
 For more information, see Configure Parallel Index Operations.
-For more information about the editions of SQL Server that support Parallel indexed operations, see Features Supported by editions.
+For more information about the editions of SQL Server that support Parallel indexed operations, see Editions and supported features of SQL Server 2022.

 Because an S-lock or Sch-M lock is held in the final phase of the index operation, be careful when you run an online index operation inside an explicit user transaction, such as BEGIN TRANSACTION...COMMIT block.
 Doing this causes the lock to be held until the end of the transaction, therefore impeding user concurrency.

-Online index rebuilding may increase fragmentation when it is allowed to run with
+Online index rebuilding may increase fragmentation when it's allowed to run with